 How do you apply?

-You’ll have to take and pass a quiz and also send your resume to Pierce Eislen’s contact person.
-A non-disclosure agreement must also be signed.
+You'll have to take and pass a quiz and also send your resume to the Yardi Matrix contact person.
+You must also sign a non-disclosure agreement.

 What do people say?

 I have seen some complaints on various work at home forums from people who work for Yardi Matrix because they have difficulty meeting the hourly ratio for rent surveys and cannot make the $11 per hour — they end up making a good bit less.

 I haven't done this myself, but this may be worth your time if you feel confident that you could build up speed.
 It's also one of the few phone jobs available where background noise is a non-issue.

 You can visit this page for details on how to apply.